7. Testing

 7.2.1.
 Quick Build

-For running the tests, it is not necessary to build the documentation, so it can be skipped during configuration.
+For running the tests, it is not necessary to build the documentation, so its build can be skipped during configuration.

 cmake -S . -B build -D LAMMPS_GUI_USE_PLUGIN=yes -D BUILD_DOC=no -D ENABLE_TESTING=ON